scottkosty/install-tl-ubuntu/README.md

 Progress and profiling are logged to `STDOUT`.
 Important errors are logged to `STDERR`.
 Annoying `STDOUT` and `STDERR` messages are redirected to a file descriptor (which is connected to the file `install-tl-ubuntu_EXTRAS.log` by default) in case they are useful for debugging.

 Ubuntu versions 12.04 and later are supported.

-## Author

-Please send bug reports and suggestions to Scott Kostyshak at skostysh@princeton.edu.